l0ve2cr3ate/conquering-responsive-layouts/README.md

 Build a given design starting from scratch.
 You can find the design and specs in the pdf in the flexbox-challenge-04 directory.

+### Nav challenge

+Make the navigation layout work on both mobile and large screens.
+Mobile-first, so mobile styles first,then add the large screen styles inside the existing media query

 For more info: https://courses.kevinpowell.co/courses/conquering-responsive-layouts